 AEON doesn’t require any previous teaching experience.
 We offer a paid Initial Training (approximately one-week long) when teachers first arrive in Japan and continual trainings and workshops throughout the teachers’ time with us.

 Many teachers decide to renew their contracts to work with AEON for longer than one year.
 There are no limits to contract renewals and we have many teachers who have been at their schools for multiple years to continuously help their students improve their English conversation skills.
 AEON also offers advancement opportunities within the company for teachers who want to work in Japan for many years.
 For more information about AEON's career opportunities, click here: http://www.aeonet.com/life-at-aeon/career-opportunities/.

 After finishing their contracts and leaving AEON, our teachers return home to pursue further education or careers in fields such as teaching, international business, law, medicine and many more.
 The experiences gained by working in a Japanese company prove valuable no matter what career path one chooses in the future.

 In addition to the excellent work experience, our teachers get to experience real life in Japan.
 From taking care of daily tasks to exploring all the beautiful historical and amazing modern sites Japan has to offer, teachers gain a deep appreciation and love for Japan.

 I worked at AEON Corporation of Japan full-time (More than a year)

 The people you meet, you will bond with them

 Advice to Management

 I applied online.
-I interviewed at AEON Corporation of Japan (Atlanta, GA) in August 2017.
+The process took 2 weeks.
+I interviewed at AEON Corporation of Japan in September 2017.

 Let us know if we're missing any workplace or industry recognition –